 It also comes with optimal ventilation.
 The strategically placed air vents create a continuous airflow that keeps your child’s head nice and comfortable and helps the goggles stay fog-free.

 Lastly, there is an adjustable dial, comfortable ear pads, and a seamless goggle integration to make this a helmet that cuts the hassle when going for the next adventure.
 All in all, this is a great choice for the young ones in the family hanging out in the piste.
 Also, the price point is not bad.

 Fit system?
 Yes, dial adjustment

-The Blaster is a light all-mountain helmet made specifically for your smaller sized loved ones.
+The Blaster is a light all-mountain helmet made specifically for your young loved ones.
 Whether cruising in the piste or carefully exploring the backcountry, this helmet provides comfortable protection.
 It has an in-mold construction with ABS hard-shell reinforcements for extra strength in the vulnerable areas on the side.
 The Blaster helmet also uses so-called integrated Impact Shields.
 In short, this helmet is built to protect.